Mare94/semester-project2/README.md

 ## Goals

-To make use of what i've learned so far to create an auction website.
+To make use of what i've learned so far over 3 semesters to create an auction website.

 ## Task